5 Best Telescope Eyepieces for you in 2025

 Celestron X-Cel LX eyepieces

 These eyepieces are the next logical step up for beginners with a wider field of view, better eye relief, and a nice grip around the barrel making them easier to handle.
-For a mere $70 you can get far better views than you can with your $30 Plossl.
+For a mere $70-$90 you can get far better views than you can with your $30 Plossl.
 In fact, many advanced amateur astronomers carry these in their kits to loan out to other people, as backups for sizes they do not normally use, or in some cases, they may only normally use 2″ eyepieces and keep some of these around in case they are at someone else’s telescope and need a 1.25″ eyepiece.

-These are not horrible in fast telescopes such as Dobsonians but I would still recommend something a bit higher end.
-They are ideal in small refractors, starter reflectors such as small newtonians, etc. Anyone who is using a telescope other than a Dobsonian and who wants to make a good improvement of their viewing I highly suggest these and think they are the best telescope eyepieces for casual observers.
+These are not horrible in fast telescopes such as Dobsonians, but I would still recommend something a bit higher end.
+They are ideal in small refractors, starter reflectors such as small Newtonians, etc. Anyone who is using a telescope other than a Dobsonian and who wants to make a good improvement of their viewing, I highly suggest these and think they are the best telescope eyepieces for casual observers.

 Baader Hyperions